Semidirect Product Key Exchange: the State of Play: Conclusion

 \section{Conclusion}

 In summary the SDPKE protocol is promising but still faces challenges.
-Perhaps the most plausible looking schemes are MOBS, should its public automorphism be tweaked, or the original scheme over a semigroup admitting inefficient representations.
-We point out that no attacks in the literature approach the proposed hardness problems, or offer a reduction from these problems to quantum-vulnerable hardness problems.
-In fact, the attacks are in general linear algebraic; if we can find a way to remove these linear algebraic vulnerabilities we can have confidence in the viability of SDPKE as a viable form of post-quantum key exchange.
+Perhaps the most plausible looking schemes are MOBS, should its public automorphism be tweaked, or certain classes of $p$-group admitting only inefficient representations.
+In the general case we have a quantum reduction of the underlying security problem to, more or less, the Dihedral Hidden Subgroup Problem, which is not currently considered to be quantum-vulnerable.
+For the time being, since no other reductions are known, we have confidence in the viability of SDPKE as a post-quantum alternative to DHKE.
+However, as we have seen, there are numerous platform-specific security deficiencies yet to be addressed; much further study in this area is therefore required.

 \textbf{Acknowledgement} We wish to thank Vladimir Shpilrain for reading this manuscript and provided helpful comments.
+We would also like to thank an anonymous reviewer for their thoughtful and detailed comments, according to which we have made several improvements to this manuscript.